Food and Food Ingredients

 Use Tax

 Iowa use tax is complementary to the Iowa sales tax.
-The general rule is that if tangible personal property or taxable services are purchased outside of Iowa for use or consumption in Iowa the sale is subject to Iowa use tax.
+The general rule is that if taxable tangible personal property, services, or specified digital products are purchased outside of Iowa for use or consumption in Iowa, the sale is subject to Iowa use tax.
 In most cases, these are purchases made from out-of-state suppliers, catalogs, or magazines, or television, radio, or Internet vendors.
 The purchaser must pay the use tax to the Iowa Department of Revenue.
-The purchaser may pay this tax to the retailer as part of the billing, or if the purchaser is not billed a use tax, then the purchaser must report and pay the use tax directly to the Department.
 The total gross purchases must be reported and the tax remitted in the quarter in which the purchase occurred.

 Consumers who make out-of-state purchases and pay sales tax to another state at a rate less than the Iowa use tax must pay the difference to Iowa.